How large language model works: Explained conceptually.

 Example:

-Computers don’t understand text, so tokens are turned into numbers using embeddings.
+Computers don't understand text, so tokens are tuned into numbers using embeddings.

-👉 Each word becomes a vector (a list of numbers) representing meaning.
+Each words becomes a vector (a list of numbers) representing meaning.

 Example idea: